edisonw/PennStation/README.md

 [PennStation] is an event service that I use as a template to build apps that require IPC.

+It supports usages with both EventBus pattern and Rx pattern.

 # Why?

 [EventBus] is a great communication pattern on apps and have great library adoptions such as [EventBus by greenrobot] and [Otto by Square] on Android.